Frege/frege-native-gen/README.md

 **Example 1:** `java.awt.Point` in `ST`

-1. All public members are retained including public fields.
+1. All public members are resolved including public fields.
-2. Overloaded constructors are resolved and seperated with `|`.
+2. Overloaded constructors are resolved and seperated with `|` in the types.
-3. Overloaded methods are identified and appended with `'` for each variant.
+3. Overloaded methods are identified and appended with repeated `'` for each variant in their name.
+The reason the representation differs from that of overloaded constructors is to allow different purity annotations among overloaded methods based on the purity of method parameters and return type.

 ```
 data Point = native java.awt.Point where